Operators and functions available to end-users

 The example below shows how you might call SetSyntaxParams.
 Here uCalc picks out x, y, and z from Params as parameters.
 Occurrences of x, y, and z in the second argument are surrounded by curly braces in the transformed string:

-See also the Macro construct at the very end of the include file.
+See also the Macro construct towards the end of the include file.
+For an example, see the Macro definition in the ucDefine topic.

 This repeats the evaluation of Expression a certain number of times, as in a For/Next loop.
-The Counter argument accepts a numeric variable, which will first be set to the value of Start, and then successively be incremented by the amount of Step, until the Counter variable is finally set equal to Finish, at which point the loop ends.
-The return value is the result of the evaluation of the expression in its last iteration.
+The Counter argument accepts a numeric variable, which will first be set to the value of Start, and then successively be incremented by the amount of Step until the Counter variable reaches the value of Finish, at which point the loop ends.

 uc_Loop(DoCondition, Expression, LoopCondition)